This post may contain affiliate links.

 turkey temperature being tested for doneness

-For a complete overview, see How Long to Cook a Turkey.
+For my full chart of cooking times by weight, see How Long to Cook a Turkey.

 Thanksgiving roast turkey on a platter

-Resting turkey meat for a minimum of 20 minutes is MANDATORY.
+Rest your turkey for a minimum of 20 minutes.

 • When you rest turkey, the juices reincorporate into the meat.